Event-Driven Agents

 )

-body = event["body"]
+const body = event.body

-diagnosis = prompt(
+const diagnosis = await chidori.prompt(

 "You are an SRE.
 Diagnose this alert — root cause, mitigation, escalation:\n" +